Plutonomicon/pluton/README.md

 Pluton is intended to:

-- enrich [Plutarch](https://github.com/Plutonomicon/plutarch) to enable a more ergonomic DSL for writing smart contracts.
+- Enrich [Plutarch](https://github.com/Plutonomicon/plutarch) to enable a more ergonomic DSL for writing smart contracts.
 It is a staging ground for these features to eventually be upstreamed to Plutarch.
 - Benchmark (script size, cpu/mem cost) functions and smart contracts written in Haskell, Plutarch and [Pluto](https://github.com/Plutonomicon/pluto), and use that as a guide for enrichment.

 ## Developing